ralfw/exercises_in_programming_problem_solving/nqueen/README.md

 * generate the squares for a given column and n, and
 * generate the squares on a certain vector starting from a given square

+With the board in place I move on to the `Queens{}` class.
+It needs to...

+* be immutable,
+* allow for adding a queen, and
+* check if any of a number of squares is occupied by a queen

+The implementation for the check function is simple, but the question is, how exactly should the question be phrased?

+`Queens{}` of course is a data type specific to the n-queen problem.
+On the other hand it should be pretty general in its services so it can be used in different contexts within the solution.
+It sits at the base of the class hierarchy, below the operation stratum.

+To give it an `Add()` function is fitting this position.
+But should the check be `IsAnyOfTheseSquaresOccupied()`?
+That would fit best the single current context where this function would be used.
+But it's also very specific.
+Rather, I think, the function should be `Unoccupied()` which returns all squares from a list which are still free.